 Making contact with you

-CQC requires all service providers to identify a lead person and provide contact details for them.
-This is so we can talk them about the inspection programme.
+We require all service providers to identify a lead person and provide contact details for them.
+This is so we can talk to them about the inspection programme.
 We will contact this person before an inspection and for any other reason related to the programme or if we need information about your services.
 They will also need to tell us about any changes to the services you provide.
 You need to tell us if there are any changes to this role, for example the person’s name or contact details, so we can contact you quickly when we need to.

 During the initial call, the lead inspector will confirm: